 How was your experience with the UX program?
 What were the highlights and challenges?

-You recently started a new job at Oracle—congratulations!
+After graduating you landed your first job at Oracle!
 Can you tell me about that?

 That sounds great!
 How did you get the job?